IBMDeveloperBNL/hlfabric-lab/README.md

 # How blockchain can make a real difference
-Imagine if every citizen had the confidence that philanthropic commitments to support societal challenges such as extreme poverty were being honored.
+Imagine every citizen had the confidence that philanthropic commitments to support societal challenges such as extreme poverty were being honored.
 That resources were in fact filtering down to the people with the greatest needs.
 That every dollar donated and spent was making a real impact.
 Wouldn’t a more transparent system motivate people to more readily champion worthy causes?
 Or better yet, inspire them to donate more themselves?
 Complete this pattern to build a simple blockchain network using Hyperledger Fabric, on which cause-specific pledges and fund transfers are made by the government, registered with aid organizations, and validated by Global Citizen.

 **Audience level**: Intermediate Developers

 ## Prerequisites

 All necessary prereqs to sucessfully complete this workshop have been put together in a virtual image.
 A VMware based image and a VirtualBox based image have been prepared.
-Make your choice and select one of the options below to complete the prereqs.
+Please select one of the options below to complete the prereqs.

 <details>
   <summary>Using VirtualBox</summary>